Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Modified trace formulas

 for some constant $C_{p,n}>0$, and

 This proves (i). (ii) follows from \eqref{TMU-R10} and \eqref{TMU-R5}.
 Next consider,

 This proves the last part of the corollary.
 The remaining cases are similar. \end{proof}

-\textit{Acknowledgment}: A. Chattopadhyay is supported by the Core Research Grant (CRG), File No: CRG/2023/004826, of SERB.
-S. Giri acknowledges the support by the Prime Minister's Research Fellowship (PMRF), Government of India.
-C. Pradhan acknowledges support from NBHM post-doctoral fellowship, Govt. of India.
+\textit{Acknowledgment}: The authors thank the anonymous referees for a careful reading of the manuscript and for providing numerous insightful suggestions, which have greatly improved the clarity and exposition of the article.
+A. Chattopadhyay is supported by the Core Research Grant (CRG), File No: CRG/2023/004826, of SERB.
+S. Giri acknowledges the support by the Prime Minister's Research Fellowship (1902164), Government of India.
+C. Pradhan acknowledges support from the NBHM Postdoctoral Fellowship, Government of India, and from the Fulbright–Nehru Postdoctoral Fellowship. \textit{Competing interests}: The authors declare none.